Eyes on the Bay Data Information Harbor:

 Long Term Fixed Station Monthly Monitoring Program:

-1. Fixed Station Monthly Monitoring Information Table & DataHub Data Download:
+1. Fixed Station Information Table & DataHub Data Download: (opens in a new tab)

-You can view and download Long Term Monthly Monitoring Station Information in table form, including station coordinates and information on depth locations of water quality meter at each station.
-Where data are available, there are direct data download links to all available Eyes on the Bay Longterm Monthly Monitoring Data (stored on the Chesapeake Bay Program's DataHub).
-Station Information table
+You can view and download Long Term Monthly Monitoring Station Information in table form, including station coordinates and depth locations.
+Where data are available, there are direct data download links to all available Eyes on the Bay Longterm Monthly Monitoring Data.

 2. Fixed Station Monthly Monitoring Current vs Historical Charts: (opens in a new tab)

 Long term sampling has been conducted once or twice monthly since 1985.
-Water quality profiles are taken, as well as nutrient, sediment and chlorophyll samples.
 The Fixed Station Current vs Historical charts plot water quality values from the current month with the historical range (minimum to maximum recorded values) and the historical average.
-Surface water values are plotted for all parameters except dissolved oxygen, where bottom water values are instead used.
-Long term chart example

 Water quality data from our Long Term Monthly Monitoring Program is collected at ~1m depth intervals and is known as a 'water quality profile'.
-In this data query you can choose to view a profile chart comparing two water quality parameters to see how values change with depth, for your chosen station and sampling date.
-Long Term Profile Chart
+In this data query you can choose to view a profile chart comparing two water quality parameters to see how values change with depth.

-The Fixed Station Monthly Monitoring data can be downloaded from the Chesapeake Bay Program's DataHub.
+The Fixed Station Monthly Monitoring data can be downloaded from the Chesapeake Bay Program's DataHub (opens in a new tab).
 These data are the backbone of the Chesapeake and Coastal Bays management and restoration efforts.
-They are instrumental in determining the long-term trends and current status of water quality in the region.
-Fixed Station charts

 DATAFLOW Surface Mapping Program: